-I am a developmental editor and copy editor, writer, writing coach, and instructor living in New York City with over fifteen years of experience in higher education.
+I am a developmental and copy editor, writing coach, and instructor living in New York City.
 I hold a Ph.D.
 (2013) and an M.A.
 (2007) in Media, Culture, and Communication from New York University, and I have a B.A. in the History of Art from the University of California, Berkeley (2000).
-I have been teaching and mentoring students at NYU (from seventeen year-old freshmen to adults with their own careers) for nearly a decade and am the co-founded of the Graduate Writing Program in the MCC Department at NYU.
+I have been teaching and mentoring students at NYU (from seventeen year-old freshmen to adults with their own careers) for over a decade and am the co-founder of the Graduate Writing Program in the MCC Department at NYU (est. 2016).

 My academic areas of expertise include media studies and visual culture; critical theory; American studies; urban studies; and gender and sexuality.
 I am also engaged in the fields of cultural anthropology, urban sociology, and art history.

 In my previous work at Data & Society Research Institute I investigated the social implications and political economy of data mining in the areas of consumer finance, criminal justice, housing, education, and employment.
-More recently I have been involved with the Debt Collective (formerly Strike Debt) where I research student debt and the financialization of higher education.
+More recently I have been involved with the Debt Collective (formerly Strike Debt) where I researched student debt and the financialization of higher education.
 My background gives me personal experience in higher education as well as a structural understanding of the political economy of the field.